Our Leadership sets the strategy and direction of the organization and works closely with SAP to identify areas for growth and new opportunities.

 Shander holds a bachelor's degree in marketing from Pennsylvania State University.
 Active in his community, Shander is a board member of TECHIMPACT, a non-profit organization that accelerates the philanthropic impact of non-profit organizations through the adoption of innovative technologies.

-James A. Johnson, II is the Vice President and Chief Information Officer of Carpenter Technology Corporation.
-Johnson is responsible for the development of a focused Information Technology vision and strategy for the entire enterprise and for the development and execution of the IT operating plan.
+James A. Johnson, II is the Vice President and Chief Information Officer of Carpenter Technology Corporation (NYSE: CRS).
+Carpenter Technology Corporation is a leading manufacturer and distributor of specialty alloys, including superalloys, stainless steels, and titanium alloys for customers around the world.
+At Carpenter, Johnson is responsible for the development of a focused Information Technology vision and strategy for the entire enterprise and for the execution of the IT operating plan.

-He brings over 20 years of experience driving value through business process enablement in the financial services, chemicals, and metals industries.
-Prior to joining Carpenter, Johnson was the Vice President and Chief Information Officer of Styron now Trinseo.
+Johnson has over 20 years of experience driving value through business process enablement in the financial services, chemicals, and metals industries.
+Prior to joining Carpenter, Johnson was the Vice President and Chief Information Officer of Styron (now Trinseo).
 Trinseo is a world leader in the production of rubber, latex, and plastics.
 He was directly responsible for developing a cost effective, agile, and accountable IT organization while exceeding financial cost savings targets, enabling critical business processes, and facilitating the creation of value by leveraging technology.

-Before Trinseo, Johnson was Vice President and CIO at Performance Fibers, a global producer of industrial polyester.
-He also held a variety of roles at Honeywell with responsibility for SAP implementation, application strategy and delivery, and general IT leadership in a variety of businesses during his time there.
+Before Trinseo, Johnson was Vice President and Chief Information Officer at Performance Fibers, a global producer of industrial polyester.
+He also held a variety of roles at Honeywell with responsibility for SAP implementation, application strategy and delivery, and overall IT leadership in a variety of businesses during his time there.
+Johnson began his career at Merrill Lynch.
+Johnson serves on the Board of Directors for Tech Impact and Americas' SAP Users' Group (ASUG).

 Jennifer Buko is the Director of Finance Transformation at Houghton Mifflin Harcourt.
 In this role, she is responsible for leading strategic SAP enterprise initiatives.
 She provides leadership, motivation, knowledge, and vision to accomplish reporting enablement, driving process improvements, SAP optimization, and data management alignment.
 Buko was able to make significant strides towards cultivating and building stronger relationships with the HMH Technology Group and Finance that provided effective and efficient communications and business partnerships in an evolving environment.